 - (1) All references to our fiscal years refer to the 52- or 53-week year ended on the Saturday nearest to January 31 of the following year.
 For example, references to fiscal 1998 mean the fiscal year ended January 30, 1999.
-Fiscal 1995 was a 53-week year. - (2) The provision (benefit) for income taxes for fiscal 1996 reflected the reversal of a valuation allowance of \$21.0 million on a net deferred tax - (3) The extraordinary gain during fiscal 1994 represented the forgiveness of debt in connection with a debt restructuring undertaken with the consent of our creditors.
-The extraordinary loss in fiscal 1997 represented the write-off of unamortized deferred financing costs and unamortized debt discount as a result of the repayment of long-term debt in conjunction with our initial public offering in September 1997. - (4) Diluted net income per common share is calculated by dividing net income by the diluted weighted average common shares and common share equivalents outstanding.
-The weighted average common shares outstanding and common share equivalents used in computing diluted net income per common share for fiscal 1997 are based on the number of common shares and common share equivalents as if our recapitalization at the time of our initial public offering had occurred on the first day of fiscal 1997.
-During and prior to the fiscal year ended February 1, 1997, our Common Stock was not publicly traded and the significant changes in our capital structure resulting from a private placement of our Common Stock in July 1996 (as discussed in Note 3--1996 Private Placement in the Notes to the Consolidated Financial Statements) (the "1996 Private Placement"), earnings per share for that year and earlier periods is not presented due to a lack of comparability. - (5) We define comparable store sales as net sales from stores that have been open for more than 14 full months and that have not been substantially remodeled during that time. - (6) For purposes of determining the comparable store sales increase, average net sales per store and average net sales per gross square foot, fiscal 1995 results were recalculated based on a 52-week year. - (7) Represents net sales from stores open throughout the full period divided by the number of such stores. - (8) Average square footage per store represents the square footage of stores open on the last day of the period divided by the number of such stores. - (9) Represents net sales from stores open throughout the full period divided by the gross square footage of such stores.
+Fiscal 1995 was a 53-week year. - (2) The provision (benefit) for income taxes for fiscal 1996 reflected the reversal of a valuation allowance of \$21.0 million on a net deferred tax asset. - (3) The extraordinary gain during fiscal 1994 represented the forgiveness of debt in connection with a debt restructuring undertaken with the consent of our creditors.
+The extraordinary loss in fiscal 1997 represented the write-off of unamortized deferred financing costs and unamortized debt discount as a result of the repayment of long-term debt in conjunction with our initial public offering in September 1997. - (4) The weighted average common shares outstanding used in computing diluted income per common share before extraordinary item and diluted net income per common share for fiscal 1997 are based on the number of common shares and common share equivalents outstanding as if our recapitalization at the time of our initial public offering had occurred on the first day of fiscal 1997.
+During and prior to the fiscal year ended February 1, 1997, our Common Stock was not publicly traded and in light of the significant changes in our capital structure resulting from a private placement of our Common Stock in July 1996 (as discussed in Note 3--1996 Private Placement in the Notes to the Consolidated Financial Statements) (the "1996 Private Placement"), earnings per share for that year and earlier periods is not presented due to a lack of comparability. - (5) We define comparable store sales as net sales from stores that have been open for more than 14 full months and that have not been substantially remodeled during that time. - (6) For purposes of determining the comparable store sales increase, average net sales per store and average net sales per gross square foot, fiscal 1995 results were recalculated based on a 52-week year. - (7) Represents net sales from stores open throughout the full period divided by the number of such stores. - (8) Average square footage per store represents the square footage of stores open on the last day of the period divided by the number of such stores. - (9) Represents net sales from stores open throughout the full period divided by the gross square footage of such stores.

-ITEM 7.--MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-THE FOLLOWING DISCUSSION SHOULD BE READ IN CONJUNCTION WITH OUR AUDITED FINANCIAL STATEMENTS AND NOTES THERETO INCLUDED AS ITEM 14.
+THE FOLLOWING DISCUSSION SHOULD BE READ IN CONJUNCTION WITH OUR AUDITED FINANCIAL STATEMENTS AND NOTES THERETO INCLUDED ELSEWHERE IN THIS PROSPECTUS.
 THE FOLLOWING DISCUSSION CONTAINS FORWARD-LOOKING STATEMENTS THAT REFLECT OUR PLANS, ESTIMATES AND BELIEFS.
 OUR ACTUAL RESULTS COULD DIFFER MATERIALLY FROM THOSE DISCUSSED IN THE FORWARD-LOOKING STATEMENTS.
-FACTORS THAT COULD CAUSE OR CONTRIBUTE TO SUCH DIFFERENCES INCLUDE, BUT ARE NOT LIMITED TO, THOSE DISCUSSED BELOW AND ELSEWHERE IN THIS REPORT, PARTICULARLY IN "RISK FACTORS."
+FACTORS THAT COULD CAUSE OR CONTRIBUTE TO SUCH DIFFERENCES INCLUDE, BUT ARE NOT LIMITED TO, THOSE DISCUSSED BELOW AND ELSEWHERE IN THIS PROSPECTUS, PARTICULARLY IN "RISK FACTORS."